eReuse/devicehub-teal/docs/tags.rst

 The eTags are designed to empower device exchange between organizations and identification efficiency.
-They are built with durable plastic and have a QR code, NFC chip and a written ID.
+They are built with durable plastic and have a QR code, a NFC chip and a written ID.

-These tags live in separate databases from Devicehubs, empowered by the `eReuse.org Tag <https://github.com/ereuse/tag>`_.
+These tags live in separate databases from Devicehubs, empowered by the `eReuse.org Tag <https://github.com/ereuse/tag>`_ software.
 By using this software, eReuse.org certified tag providers can create and manage the tags, and send them to Devicehubs of their choice.

+The section *Use-case with eTags* shows the use-case of these eTags.

 Tag ID design
 =============